- Which professional options papers should I choose?

 Factors Affecting Your ACCA Professional Options Papers Choice

-The ACCA professional options papers correspond to topics covered in the fundamental papers, examining the material at a more advanced level.
+The ACCA options papers correspond to topics covered in the Applied Knowledge papers, examining the material at a more advanced level.

 If you have performed well on the corresponding papers, then that could be a good indicator of your success on the professional options papers.
 Not only will the course content be more familiar to you, but the exam techniques required will often be similar too.

 If you’ve had corresponding practical experience, you’ll often find the professional options paper easier.
-The majority of the professional paper marks are for applied knowledge, so your practical experience can be invaluable.
+The vast majority of the Strategic Professional paper marks are for applied knowledge so practical experience can be invaluable.

 As we’ve written before, exam technique is a critical factor to your ACCA exam success.
-Technical understanding alone isn’t enough to pass the professional papers.
+Technical understanding alone isn’t enough to pass Strategic Professional papers.

 Exam technique varies hugely from paper to paper – so it’s important to consider which suits you best when choosing your options.

-When choosing your professional papers combination, you might want to consider your future career path.
+When choosing your professional papers combination, you should also consider your future career path.
 There might be specific papers that are obviously going to be more relevant to your career.

 Saying that, this shouldn’t be the most important factor when choosing which options to take.
 If you find one area particularly difficult or have had poor performance on other corresponding papers, it’s generally unwise to take that paper.

-Many students look to pass rates as a guideline for their own performance, but different people find different things difficult.
-It’s simply not productive to look at pass rates and extrapolate to your own chances of success.
+Different people find different things difficult.
+It’s not productive to look at pass rates and extrapolate to your own chances of success.
 Although the pass rates can give a general indication of how many people struggled with the paper, there’s no guarantee you’d be amongst them.

-Passing the ACCA professional options papers is the last hurdle before gaining ACCA qualification, and for many students it’s the biggest.
+Passing your ACCA options papers is the last hurdle to gaining ACCA qualification, and for many students it’s the biggest.
 There’s no wrong or right answer when it comes to the ACCA.
 You’ll hear a lot of students talking about which papers are ‘easiest’ based on pass rates, but this isn’t a good indication.